plokhotnyuk/jsoniter-scala/README.md

         code from the same compilation module where the 'make' macro is called.
 Use a separated submodule of the project to compile all such dependencies before their usage for generation of codecs.
 ```
-Sometime scalac (or zinc) can fail to compile the `make` macro call with the same error message for the configuration
+Sometime Scala 2 compiler can fail to compile the `make` macro call with the same error message for the configuration
 that has not clear dependencies on other code.
 For those cases workarounds can be simpler than recommended usage of
 separated submodule:
 - use `make` or `make...` macro calls without parameters